-The PUC blames the low numbers of shoppers on Pennsylvania’s Electric Choice Law, where customers must initiate the shopping process, even though many have never shopped for electricity before.
-Today, the majority of Pennsylvanians continue to rely on default providers, like PECO or PPL, to buy generation for them instead of finding a cheaper competitive supplier.
+The PUC blames the low numbers of shoppers on Pennsylvania?s Electric Choice Law, where customers must initiate the shopping process, even though many have never shopped for electricity before.
+Today, the majority of Pennsylvanians continue to rely on default providers, like PECO or PPL, to buy generation for them instead of finding a cheaper comparative provider.
 This is the number one concern of a new PUC investigation into the electricity market.
-But it’s not the only obstacle to shopping.
+But it?s not the only obstacle to shopping.

 Competitive suppliers have offered a few suggestions to overcome these obstacles.
 Direct Energy has suggested requiring customers to select an alternative generation supplier when they move, offering them default supply only if they request it.
 This process would, overtime, erode the prevalence of default supply and enhance competition in Pennsylvania.

 Another suggestion is lessening or ending requirements to procure long-term generation contracts.
 These contracts can artificially reduce the price of power for default suppliers, making it more difficult for alternative suppliers, who rely on real-time markets, to compete.

 Recent surges in shopping in Duquesne Light and other utilities service areas are a positive sign, but in other areas, namely the Pennelec, Met-Ed and West Penn territories located in mostly western Pennsylvania, competition is still sluggish.